Tax Guide for Restaurant Owners

 Sales and Use Taxes in General

-In California, all sales are taxable unless the law provides a specific exemption.
-In most cases, taxable sales are of tangible personal property, which the law defines as an item that can be seen, weighed, measured, felt, or touched.
+In California, all sales are taxable unless the law specifically exempts them.
+In most cases, taxable sales are of tangible personal property (legally defined as an item that can be seen, weighed, measured, felt, or touched).

-For the restaurant industry, most taxable sales are going to be of food and beverages.
-However, you may also be required to collect sales tax on mandatory tips, corkage fees, and cover charges, among other things.
+For restaurants, most taxable sales are sales of food and beverages.
+However, you may also need to report and pay sales tax on other things, like mandatory tips, corkage fees, and cover charges.

-If you consume or give away taxable non-food items such as soda or alcoholic beverages that you purchased without paying sales tax, you owe an equivalent use tax – usually equal to the sales tax – based on the cost of those items to you.
+If you consume or give away taxable non-food items (like soda or alcoholic beverages) that you purchased without paying sales tax, you owe an equivalent use tax (usually equal to the sales tax) based on those items' cost to you.

 Seller's Permit

-Most people who sell food or other taxable items in California, even temporarily, must register with the CDTFA for a seller's permit.
+Most people who sell food or other taxable items in California, even temporarily, must register with us for a seller's permit.

-Registering for a seller's permit is free, although in some cases a security deposit may be required.
+Registering for a seller's permit is free, although in some cases you may need to pay a security deposit.

 If your restaurant has more than one location, you must register each location with us.

-You can register with the CDTFA for a seller's permit or consolidated seller's permit using our online registration service.
+You can register with us for a seller's permit or consolidated seller's permit using our Online Service.

-Be sure to let us know about any changes to your business, or to your mailing or email address so that we can keep your records updated and inform you of important changes in law, tax rates, or procedure.
+Let us know about any changes to your business, or to your mailing or email address, so we can inform you of important changes in law, tax rates, or filing procedures.
 You can easily update your account information by contacting our Customer Service Center or any one of our field offices throughout the state.
 Contact information is available in the Resources section of this guide.

 Key Industry Topics

-The “80/80 rule” applies when more than 80 percent of your sales are food and more than 80 percent of the food you sell is taxable.
-If the 80/80 rule applies and you do not separately track sales of cold food products sold to-go, you are responsible for tax on 100 percent of your sales.
+The “80-80 rule” applies when more than 80 percent of your gross receipts are from sales of food products and more than 80 percent of the food products you sell are taxable.

-If the 80/80 rule applies to your business, you may choose to separately account for sales of cold food products to-go.
-You must report and pay tax on all food and beverages sold to-go unless:
+If the 80-80 rule applies to your business, you may choose to separately account for sales of cold food products to go.

 • You choose to not report tax on to-go sales even though your sales meet both criteria of the 80-80 rule.
 Such sales include: